sinaBaharlouei/I-CONVEX/readme.md

 ClusteringReads/Clustering$ python CreateClusterDirectories.py
 ```

-## Running CONVEX on pre-clusters:
+## Running CONVEX on Pre-clusters:
 After obtaining the pre-clusters, we are ready to run CONVEX on each cluster.

 ### Running CONVEX on HPC: